-Architecture of Airflow Monitoring Solution
+Building an open-source Airflow Monitoring Solution

 Airflow exposes metrics such as DAG bag size, number of currently running tasks, and task duration time, every moment the cluster is running.
 Airflow uses the StatsD format to expose these metrics and we will use this in our solution (we’ll get into more details about this below).
 You can find a list of all the different metrics exposed, along with descriptions, in the official Airflow documentation.

 Let’s see how we can utilize various open-source tools like StatsD, Prometheus, and Grafana to build a monitoring solution for Airflow.
 By leveraging this trio, you can find out whenever the scheduler is running, how many DAGs are in a bag now, or most other critical problems in the cluster’s health.

 We’ll start with StatsD.
 StatsD is a widely used service for collecting and aggregating metrics from various sources.
 Airflow has built-in support for sending metrics into the StatsD server.
 Once configured, Airflow will then push metrics to the StatsD server and we will be able to visualize them.

 Prometheus is a popular solution for storing metrics and alerting.
 Because it is typically used to collect metrics from other sources, like RDBMSes and webservers, we will use Prometheus as the main storage for our metrics.
 Because Airflow doesn’t have an integration with Prometheus, we’ll use Prometheus StatsD Exporter to collect metrics and transform them into a Prometheus-readable format.
 StatsD Exporter acts as a regular StatsD server, and Airflow won’t notice any difference between them.